Hax0w0/Movie_API/README.md

 ## Introduction
 This project is a RESTful API for managing and querying a movie dataset, built using FastAPI and SQLite.
 The goal of the project was to gain hands-on experience with REST API design while also learning how to deploy a Python backend to Microsoft Azure App Service.<br>

 The API supports standard CRUD operations, including filtering and querying resources via URL parameters, and follows REST conventions such as resource-based routing and proper HTTP methods.
-The backend uses SQLite for simplicity and portability, making it easy to initialize and populate the database locally and in the cloud.
+The backend uses SQLite for simplicity and portability, making it easy to initialize and populate the database.

 ## How To Set Up Project (Local)
 There is a `requirements.txt` file that contains all the dependencies needed to run this project.
 To create a virtual environment for this project, you can run the following code shown below: